OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   - The two buttons can be used to scroll through the available data
 - Broadcast the data on TCP:7001

 The server (aka Mux) will be automatically started when the Raspberry Pi boots.

+The process goes in two main steps.
+- One where you clone this repo, do the build, and package for deployment.
+  - This step requires a bit more resources than the next one.
+  - You will need an Internet connection, a keyboard and a screen.
+- Another one where you setup the Raspberry Pi, and make it ready for duty.
+  - You start from a freshly flashed SD card, setup the system to emit its own network, install the required softwares and configure them.
+  - Configuration steps will require an Internet connection.
+  - The Internet connection is not required any more, once the configuration is completed, `ssh` and `scp` will do the job.

+#### So, let's go.

 - Use [Raspberry Pi imager](https://www.raspberrypi.com/software/) to flash a new SD Card
   - Make sure SSH is enabled.
   - Create a user named `pi` (this is the name we use below, choose your own if you want to)
-- Use `./to.prod.sh` to package the current software
+- Use `./to.prod.sh` to package the current software.
+This step happens from the machine you've cloned the repo on.
-  - Make sure you package the python part as well, when prompted
+  - Make sure you package the Python part as well, when prompted
   - This will prepare a `tar.gz` archive, called - for example - `nmea-dist.tar.gz`.
-  - Send the archive to the new Raspberry Pi (change it's IP address at will)
+  - Send the archive to the newly flashed Raspberry Pi (change it's IP address at will)
     - ` scp nmea-dist.tar.gz pi@192.168.1.15:~`
-- Prepare the new System.
+- Log on to the new Raspberry Pi, to prepare the new system.
 This will require an Internet connection.
+  - Using `raspi-config` (or its desktop equivalent, `Preferences` > `Raspberry Pi Configuration`):
-  - Boot to CLI
+    - Boot to Command Line Interface (CLI), Desktop is not required.
+    - Make sure `SSH` is enabled.
     - Enable interfaces `SPI`, `I2C`, `Serial Port`
-  - Install Java
+  - Install Java and other required parts
   ```
   sudo apt-get update
   sudo apt-get install openjdk-11-jdk